 Many users will be able to live comfortably with the iPhone 11 64GB version.
 If you don’t take a ton of photos or 4K video and if you stream most of your media this will do fine.

-That said, the 128GB model is a nice upgrade if you keep stuff stored locally an plan to partake in Apple Arcade and Apple TV+ with shows locally on your iPhone.
+That said, the larger models are nice upgrades if you keep stuff stored locally an plan to partake in Apple Arcade and Apple TV+ with shows locally on your iPhone.

 If you don’t get enough storage upfront, you may end up dealing with the hassle of freeing up space, upgrading sooner or spending more on a data plan.

 The 64GB iPhone 11 is a nice option for many users, but there are some limitations.
 Here are a few reasons to consider the iPhone 11 variant with the least amount of storage:

 - You stream most of your movies and music.

 - You don’t record a lot of 4K videos.

 - You plan to store your photos in iCloud Photo Library or locally on a computer.